apache/samza/docs/learn/documentation/versioned/azure/eventhubs.md

 ### Consuming from EventHubs:

-Samza's EventHubSystemConsumer wraps the EventData into an EventHubIncomingMessageEnvelope.
+Samza's [EventHubSystemConsumer](https://github.com/apache/samza/blob/master/samza-azure/src/main/java/org/apache/samza/system/eventhub/consumer/EventHubSystemConsumer.java) wraps the EventData into an [EventHubIncomingMessageEnvelope](https://github.com/apache/samza/blob/master/samza-azure/src/main/java/org/apache/samza/system/eventhub/consumer/EventHubIncomingMessageEnvelope.java).
 The key of the message is set to the partition key of the EventData.
-If that is not present, then it will be set to the user defined `key` property map of the EventData.
 The message is obtained from the EventData body.

 To configure Samza to configure from EventHub streams: